Youngkin faces test with Virginia legislative races

-A Republican trifecta in Virginia would be huge for Youngkin and his party four years after Democrats won a trifecta of their own in the state.
-Youngkin’s own election victory in 2021 went against conventional wisdom after President Biden won the state by 10 points in 2020.
+A Republican trifecta in Virginia would be huge for Youngkin and his party four years after Democrats won a trifecta in the state.
+Youngkin’s election victory in 2021 went against conventional wisdom after President Biden won the state by 10 points in 2020.

 “It would be a tremendous political accomplishment for him to take a state that had been trending very blue and turn it red,” said Bob Holsworth, a veteran Virginia political analyst.